Zaetic/Twitch-Easy/README.md

 `getStreamerOnline (id)` - Returns object referring to the searched online streamer id

 `getTopGames (quantity)` - Returns a array list referring to the top games of Twitch

+`getGameByName (name)` - Returns a object referring to the games by the name

+`getGameById (id)` - Returns a object referring to the games by the id

+`getClips ({ quantity?, id?, gameId?, broadcasterId? })` - Returns a array list referring to the clips by one param